Guardian Industries: History

 Guardian Industries was founded in 1932 as Guardian Glass Company.
-The company was originally established as a small windshield fabricator.
+The company was originally established as a small windshield fabricator in Michigan.
 In 1957, the same year Guardian filed for bankruptcy, Bill Davidson became president of Guardian.
-After three years in 1960, Guardian came out of bankruptcy.
-In 1968, the company officially changed its name to Guardian Industries Corp. and under William Davidson's leadership; they went public with the initial trade valued at $17 a share.
+He was a nephew of the company's owner.
+After three years, in 1960, Guardian came out of bankruptcy.
+In 1968, the company officially changed its name to Guardian Industries Corp. and under William Davidson's leadership, they went public with the initial trade valued at $17 a share.
 The following year Guardian began trading on the American Stock Exchange.

 In 1970, Guardian started producing flat glass with the newly invented float glass process.
 They opened their first production line in Carleton, Michigan and today the company counts 28 float glass lines and 13 glass fabrication plants around the world.
 In 1973, it began trading on the New York Stock Exchange.

-From on 1980, Guardian started to diversify its activities and they started the production of fiberglass insulation.
+From on 1980, Guardian started to diversify its activities and began producing fiberglass insulation.
 The European market entry took place in 1981, when the company opened their production line in Bascharage, Luxembourg.
 Further plants came up in Germany, Spain, England, Hungary and Poland.

 The company went back to a privately held company in 1985, after 17 years as a public company.

 In the 1990s, Guardian could note down an upswing both in the sectors construction materials and automotive products due to several takeovers and acquisitions: Automotive Moulding Company Warren, Michigan; Lab.
 Radio from Valencia, Spain; Builder Marts of America (BMA) and Cameron Ashley Building Products (which is now the Guardian Building Products Distribution) in 2000.

 In 1995, corporate headquarters moved from Novi to their present location in Auburn Hills, Michigan.

 The takeover of Siegel-Robert Automotive in 2008, led to the formation of SRG Global.

 On February 1, 2017, Koch Industries completed its acquisition of Guardian Industries.